sreenath-pydev/Netflix-Clone/README.md

    - Create a new project and enable Authentication (Email/Password method).
    - Add your Firebase configuration details to your project.

-## Hosting on AWS
+## Hosting on Vercel

-This project is hosted on **AWS S3** (Amazon Simple Storage Service), which provides a reliable and scalable solution for serving static websites.
+This project is hosted on **Vercel**, which provides a seamless deployment platform for frontend applications.
 Here are some key points about the deployment:

-- **Static Website Hosting**: The application is deployed as a static website, allowing for fast load times and easy scalability.
-- **S3 Bucket Configuration**: The S3 bucket is configured to serve the React app, with appropriate permissions set for public access.
+- **Continuous Deployment**: The application is automatically deployed from the connected repository, enabling smooth updates with each commit.
+- **Edge Network**: Vercel's global edge network ensures fast load times for users across different geographic locations.
+- **Zero Configuration**: Deployment requires minimal setup, with automatic HTTPS, custom domains, and preview deployments for all branches.
-- **Domain Management**: The site is accessible via the URL: [http://netflix-clone-bucket-s3.s3-website.eu-north-1.amazonaws.com](http://netflix-clone-bucket-s3.s3-website.eu-north-1.amazonaws.com)
+- **Domain Management**: The site is accessible via the Vercel-provided URL [https://netflix-clone-silk-psi-68.vercel.app](https://netflix-clone-silk-psi-68.vercel.app/)

 ### Getting Started